Amendments and determination of applications

 You can attend the meeting and listen to the discussion.

-You can also make representations to the chairman and other members of the committee beforehand.
-You can also ask your ward councillors if they are willing to put your point of view to the committee, even if they are not serving on the committee itself.
+You can ask your ward councillors if they are willing to put your point of view to the committee, even if they are not serving on the committee itself.

 Committee agendas and minutes are also published online.